 Many of the in person events had to be ticketed to manage attendance and the majority were sold out as students were clearly very keen to get back to physical events on campus. - Kate Melhuish, Marketing & Communications Officer

-More generally, information on the website and the ability to send out newsletters to members from the integrated Message Centre has proven to be invaluable as students look for services and activities that they can engage with.
+More generally, information on the website and the ability to send out newsletters to members from the integrated Message Centre proved to be invaluable as students looked for services and activities that they could engage with.

 During 2020, 1.3 million targeted messages were sent out to ANUSA members informing them about events, services, online resources and the clubs and societies they could join.
 In fact the clubs listing page was the most visited area of the website during 2020, followed by the jobs vacancies page and then the welfare area.